 At our old home another hobby was to stay in the garage, which was full of boxes.
 It was her box jungle!
 She would climb on things and even sleep out there sometimes during the day.
 Now she enjoys our screened in porch and a closer and more personal view of the lizards, birds and bugs.

 Norie Communicates without a word.

 Norie is one cat who decides how much petting she gets.
-She will come to me and purr or just sit there staring at me.
+She sometimes comes to me and purrs or just sits there staring at me.
 I pick her up and she purrs quite loudly.
 But then after a few minutes of rubbing her nose and stroking her black hair, she starts twitching her tail quickly.
 I put her down because I know she is overstimulated.
 I pay attention to her “stop it!” signs.
 If I try to pet her when she is on the table or couch beside me when she wants me to stop she puts her paw on my hand and pushes it down.
 I respect her request and stop.

 If she wants a treat she goes to the cabinet door below the one with the treats and partially opens the cabinet door which springs shut quickly with a bang because of the spring mechanism.
 She does this repeatedly until I come to give her a treat!

 She also has the most peculiar way of communicating.
 Sometimes she looks at me and moves her mouth like she is meowing but no sound comes out.
 I am still trying to figure out what she is saying.
 When I can’t figure out by deduction what she wants (food, outside on the porch, treat, or petting) I ask her what she wants and follow her to the cabinet door, the porch door or the door to the hallway of our condominium building.
 She leads me to her desired destination with a very determined gait and a periodic glance back at me to be sure she hasn’t lost me.

 She is having a long and interesting life.
 Stay tuned for friend, Sister, a drug reaction, and feline asthma onset; and more pictures!